21grd03-parametric/pastiche/README.md

 **Note:** fluxes are given overt the whole infrared and the 16 bands, the band limits are defined in the variable "lw_band_limits" the m.u. is cm$^{-1}$ (i.e. the inverse of the wavelength).

 The following variables are copied from ERA5 fields:
-**Note: these are for internal use, are we allowed to redistribute?**

 * t2m(time, latitude, longitude) "2 metre temperature";
 * skt(time, latitude, longitude) "Skin temperature";